 9. San Francisco 49ers (Draft History): Tremaine Edmunds, LB, Virginia Tech

-Edmunds is the son of Ferrell Edmunds, a two-time Pro Bowler, and brother of Terrell Edmunds, safety prospect in this year's draft class.
-With a rare blend of size, length and athleticism and just 19 years old, Tremaine has the versatility to play both inside and outside and the potential is enormous.
+Edmunds is the son of Ferrell Edmunds, a two-time Pro Bowler, and brother of Terrell Edmunds, a safety prospect in this year's draft class.
+With a rare blend of size, length and athleticism and only 19 years old, Tremaine is just scratching the surface of his vast potential and he has the versatility to play both inside and outside.

 10. Oakland Raiders (Draft History): Roquan Smith, LB, Georgia